yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 - Enable 2DC replication bootstrap for YSQL tables.
 This allows the producer to know where to start replicating from. [#5601](https://github.com/yugabyte/yugabyte-db/issues/5601)
 - Fix CREATE TABLE is 4-5x slower using Docker on Mac than not using Docker.
 Speeds up table creation by buffering writes to postgres system tables, caching pinned objects, and significantly reducing write RPC calls. [#3503](https://github.com/yugabyte/yugabyte-db/issues/3503)

-- Fixes OOM on `COPY FROM` large files when reading from a file (not using `stdin`). [#5453](https://github.com/yugabyte/yugabyte-db/issues/5453)

 ## YCQL

 ## Core database

 - Quickly evict known unresponsive tablet servers from the tablet location cache.
-Applies only to follower reads (aka consistent prefix reads).
+Applies only to follower reads.
 For example, when tablet servers are not replying to RPC calls or dead — not sending heartbeats to the master for 5 minutes.
 This could also happen after decommissioning nodes. [#1052](https://github.com/yugabyte/yugabyte-db/issues/1052)

 ## Yugabyte Platform